JasOXIII/activerecord-jdbcnuodb-adapter/README.md

 ## Usage

-1. Include NuoDB information in the database.yml file as:
+1. Include NuoDB information in the database.yml file; in addition to the following you may also specify the :host and :port properties for each:

         development:
           adapter: nuodb